GWR - Gleam WebAssembly Runtime

 Usage

-[!IMPORTANT] Currently the project is in an extremely early stage of development, it is only possible to run a simple sum function.
+Currently the project is in an extremely early stage of development; it is only possible to run very simple functions (consisting of basic integer arithmetic, function calls, and control flows).
 Keep in mind that code and APIs may change dramatically.

 Step 1 - Build code targeting Wasm